-My love for conditioning was sparked by a training dilemma I had with my border collie’s weave pole performance.
+Carolyn’s love for conditioning was sparked by a training dilemma she had with her border collie’s weave pole performance.
 He was often not collecting before entering the weaves or “popping” at the end of the poles (the dreaded 10th pole syndrome).
-After much frustration and retraining with no success, I researched and realized that this may not have been caused by a training issue at all, but rather a conditioning one.
+After much frustration and retraining with no success, she researched and realized that this may not have been caused by a training issue at all, but rather a conditioning one.
 Specialized exercises helped increase his strength and ability to correctly weave without having to undergo the physical stress of weave pole repetitions.
-This process helped fuel my desire to keep him as physically fit and injury free as possible so we could play and compete together well into the future.
-I also saw the need to keep my other aging dogs in shape for a good quality of life well into their senior years.
-This is what truly began my journey into canine fitness.
+This process helped to fuel her desire to keep him as physically fit and injury free as possible so they could play and compete together well into the future.
+She also saw the need to keep her other aging dogs in shape for a good quality of life well into their senior years.
+This is what truly began her journey into canine fitness.

-But that wasn’t enough for me.
-As my passion grew, so did the coursework that became available.
-Amidst the many online classes I participated in, I eventually was led to FitPAWS and the University of Tennessee where I became both a FitPAWS Master Trainer and a Certified Canine Fitness Trainer.
+But that wasn’t enough for Carolyn.
+As her passion grew, so did the coursework that became available.
+Amidst the many online classes she participated in, Carolyn eventually was led to FitPAWS and the University of Tennessee where she became both a (previously known as) FitPAWS Master Trainer and a Certified Canine Fitness Trainer.
 These two accomplishments involved completing case studies, examinations, getting firsthand training in Boulder, Colorado and coursework with the University of Tennessee.
-I continue my hands-on education today by frequently attending small-group intensive training sessions as part of Bobbie Lyons, CCFT K9FitTeam in Oregon as well as pursuing relevant online coursework that can further my understanding of canine conditioning.
+She continues her hands-on education today by frequently attending small-group intensive training sessions as part of Bobbie Lyons, CCFT K9FitTeam in Oregon as well as pursuing relevant online coursework that can further her understanding of canine conditioning.

-Aside from training and competing with my own dogs in agility and teaching canine conditioning to others, I also hold a master’s degree in literacy and teach elementary education 🙂
+Aside from training and competing with her own dogs in agility and teaching canine conditioning to others, she holds a master’s degree in literacy and teach elementary education.